 France ranks lower compared to universities included from the Anglophone world in the Shanghai Ranking – an annual report of the world’s best education institutions released each August.

-It is dominated by English-language universities with elite US and UK institutions occupying the top 14 spots.
+It is dominated by English-language universities with elite US and UK institutions occupying the top 11 spots, and the vast majority in the top 50.

-It is also the only university from the European Union to rank in the top 30.
+It is one of only two university from continental Europe to rank in the top 30 (the other being Switzerland's ETH Zurich).

 University’s language is a key factor